gerault/docker-tinytinyrss-php5-fpm/README.md

 ## docker-compose
 You will find below an example of my docker-compose file.
 I use a nginx web server and a mysql instance.
-As the configuration of the databse is stored in the php files, I use a volume to make the persistence.
+As the configuration of the database is stored in the php files, I use a volume to make the persistence.
 I use a second volume to persist the database

 ```